A guide to navigating Australia’s gas and electricity providers

 Energy providers supply the electricity and gas services that are required to keep homes and businesses across Australia up and running.
 Because every provider and every energy plan they offer is likely to be slightly different, it can be well worth comparing different suppliers to make sure you’re getting the best deal for your particular requirements.
 There are also several steps that you can take to help minimise your own energy usage, which means an even better deal for both you and the environment.

-Here are our tips for navigating energy providers in Australia, and taking control of your own energy usage.
+Here are our tips for navigating energy providers in Australia, best electricity providers in Sunshine Coast, and taking control of your own energy usage.

 Comparing your options

 Energy providers are not “one size fits all”, and there are many aspects for you to consider when choosing your supplier and selecting the best plan for your circumstances.

 Questions to bear in mind, or to ask a prospective energy provider when comparing different plans, include:

 - What is the charge in cents per kilowatt-hour (c/KWh)?